zhullyb/monyhar/monyhar/docs/linux/eclipse_dev.md

 1. Select toolchain: Linux GCC
 1. Click Finish.

-Chromium uses C++14, so tell the indexer about it.
+Monyhar uses C++14, so tell the indexer about it.
 Otherwise it will get confused about things like std::unique_ptr.

 1. Right-click on "src" and select "Properties..."